-- Students are accountable for all e-mail sent or received under their user accounts. - Students may not use the network or labs for wasteful or frivolous purposes including, but not limited to; playing games, drawing pictures, social media, using chat programs, listening to music, watching videos unrelated to a school assignment, participating in "chain letters," writing blogs, participating in online chats, or engaging in any commercial activities including advertising or sales.
-It is the student's responsibility to follow all computer lab rules and obey supervisors of the labs. - Students should not expect that files stored on school-based computers or servers will be private. - Electronic messages and files stored on school-based computers or stored outside the school using the school's internet account may be treated like school lockers.
-The school reserves the right to monitor any and all emails/messages sent on or within school property.
-All administrators, Preceptors and Teachers have access to stored files and e-mail.
-Administrators, Preceptors and Teachers may review files and messages at any time to maintain the integrity of the system, to ensure that students are acting responsibly, to conduct the business of the school, and to comply with legal requirements. - School student email is school owned and as such students have no reasonable expectation of privacy to student email.
-Accordingly, student email accounts can be search without notice, consent or reasonable suspicion. - Students observing or knowing of any violation of these guidelines or of a security problem on the network/internet must notify a staff member.
+- Students are accountable for all emails sent or received under their user accounts. - Students may not use the network or labs for wasteful or frivolous purposes including, but not limited to; playing games, drawing pictures, social media, using chat programs, listening to music, watching videos unrelated to a school assignment, participating in "chain letters," writing blogs, participating in online chats, or engaging in any commercial activities including advertising or sales.
+It is the student's responsibility to follow all computer lab rules and obey the supervisors of the labs. - Students should not expect that files stored on school-based computers or servers will be private. - Electronic messages and files stored on school-based computers or stored outside the school using the school's internet account may be treated like school lockers.
+The school reserves the right to monitor any and all emails/messages sent on or within the school property.
+All administrators, Preceptors, and Teachers have access to stored files and email.
+Administrators, Preceptors, and Teachers may review files and messages at any time to maintain the system's integrity, ensure that students are acting responsibly, conduct the business of the school, and comply with legal requirements. - School student email is school-owned, and as such, students have no reasonable expectation of privacy to student email.
+Accordingly, student email accounts can be searched without notice, consent, or reasonable suspicion. - Students observing or knowing of any violation of these guidelines or of a security problem on the network/internet must notify a staff member.

-Failure to comply with the Technology Policy may result in loss of computer privileges as well as other consequences under the Discipline Code.
+Failure to comply with the Technology Policy may result in loss of computer privileges and other consequences under the Discipline Code.